Diabetes is the 7th leading cause of death globally and claims millions of lives every year .

 Eat More Greens & Non-Starchy Veggies

-Non-starchy veggies are low in carbohydrates and sugar and a great source of essential nutrients.
+Non-starchy veggies such as kale, carrots are low in carbohydrates and sugar and a great source of essential nutrients.

 Most of the green vegetables fall in this category.
 The magnesium content found in leafy vegetables has been found to be protective against diabetes risk .